-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please talk to a HackUSU organizer or send them a direct message over Discord.
+If you notice an unsafe environment or have any other concerns, please talk to a HackUSU organizer or call USU Police.

 HackUSU organizers have worked with USU Risk Management to develop a plan to ensure the safety of all attendees at HackUSU.
 This includes policies for: